MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Experiments

 \paragraph{Automatic Evaluations} We adopt three automatic evaluations metrics to measure the performance on the two-aspect control task. \textbf{Correctness} evaluates the success rate of controlling the two aspects simultaneously.
 We finetune two RoBERTa-Large~\cite{DBLP:journals/corr/abs-1907-11692} discriminators on the IMDb dataset for sentiment aspect, and the AGNews dataset for topic aspect.
 We use the two attribute discriminators to compute the fraction of sentences that contain pre-specified attributes. \textbf{Perplexity (PPL)} is an automatic metric of text fluency.
 We feed generated test sentences to a GPT2-Large model and report the perplexity score. \textbf{Distinctness}~\cite{li-etal-2016-diversity} is a n-gram-based metric for evaluating textual diversity, we report Distinct-1 and Distinct-2 in our paper.

-\paragraph{Human Evaluations} Besides automatic evaluations, we also conduct human evaluations to compare the performance of baseline models with our method.
-We recruit four annotators who possess high-level language skills for human evaluation.
-Annotators are asked to evaluate attribute relevance, fluency, and diversity on a scale of 1-5, where 1 represents "very low" and 5 stands for "very high."
-Furthermore, we instruct all annotators not to consider linguistic quality when assessing attribute alignments and vice versa.
-We randomly select 800 generated sentences (100 for each combination) with each method shuffled.
-The scores are averaged to obtain the final human evaluation results.
+\paragraph{Human Evaluations} In addition to automatic evaluations, we conduct human evaluations to compare our method's performance with that of the baseline models.
+We enlist four annotators with high-level language skills to carry out the human evaluation.
+Annotators are instructed to assess attribute relevance, fluency, and diversity on a scale of 1-5, with 1 denoting "very low" and 5 representing "very high."
+Moreover, we direct the annotators not to consider linguistic quality when evaluating attribute alignment and vice versa.
+We randomly select 800 generated sentences (100 for each combination) and shuffle them for evaluation with each method.
+The scores are then averaged to derive the final human evaluation results.